 Steven McKay is Associate Professor of Sociology, and Associate Director of the Center for Global, International, and Regional Studies at the University of California, Santa Cruz.
 He received his PhD in Sociology and his MA in Southeast Asian Studies from the University of Wisconsin, Madison.
 His research interests include work and global labor markets, transnational migration, masculinity, racial formation, and Southeast Asia.
 He is author of Satanic Mills or Silicon Islands: The Politics of High Tech Production in the Philippines (2006 ILR/Cornell University Press), and co-editor of the book New Routes for Diaspora Studies (2012 Indiana University Press).
 He is currently working on a new book based on the development of labor niches in contemporary global shipping, entitled Born to Sail?
 Race, Masculinity and the Making of Filipino Seafarers.
-He is also co-principal investigator of the Santa Cruz County Low-Wage Worker Study and affiliated Working for Dignity project.
+He is also co-principal investigator of two community-initiated, student-engaged research projects: Working for Dignity: the Santa Cruz County Low-Wage Worker Study and No Place Like Home: the Affordable Housing Crisis Study of Santa Cruz County.

 Eva Bertram (Politics)